darrenjhsu/XSNAMD/README.md

 ## Why use this program?

-1. It takes care of changing scattering intensity due to surface area variation.
+1. It takes care of scattering intensity changes due to surface area variation.
 This is necessary if you have an (un)folding process to explore.
    For example, a study focussing on molten globule state will benefit a lot.